Susheonnn/TheRedShow/README.md

 <p>The attraction features a random mix of riddles and clown encounters.
 Players must solve riddles to progress while avoiding the disorienting effects of clowns.</p>
 <ul>
   <li><b>Riddles:</b> Players encounter mirrors with a riddle, and must provide the correct answer to proceed.
 If they answer correctly, they feel closer to finding the key.
 An incorrect answer drains sanity.</li>
-  <li><b>Clowns:</b> Random clown encounters reduce the player’s sanity by 2 points, adding pressure as players navigate through the maze.</li>
+  <li><b>Clowns:</b> Random clown encounters reduce the player’s sanity by 2 points.</li>
 </ul>

-<h3>Sanity Management:</h3>
-<p>Sanity plays a central role in the House of Mirrors.
-As players fail to solve riddles or are startled by clowns, their sanity decreases.
-If sanity reaches zero, the game ends, and the player is overwhelmed by the eerie environment.</p>

 <h3>Key Collection:</h3>
 <p>The main objective in this attraction is to find a key by solving riddles and avoiding the sanity-draining effects of the environment.
-The key is randomly assigned after a correct answer, and the player may not find it after solving a riddle, adding a layer of unpredictability.</p>
+The key is randomly assigned after a correct answer, and the player may not find it after solving a riddle.</p>
-<p>Once the key is found, the player regains a bit of sanity and proceeds to the next stage.
-The player's sanity is capped at 10 points, ensuring they have enough mental fortitude to escape the maze.</p>
+<p>Once the key is found, the player regains a bit of sanity and proceeds to the next stage.</p>

 <h3>Movement and Choices:</h3>
 <p>Players can choose from three directions: left, right, or straight.
 The direction determines the type of encounter that follows.
 If an invalid direction is chosen, the game prompts the player to make a valid choice.</p>